 You may hear the terms “owner’s title insurance” and “lender’s title insurance” used interchangeably when it comes to the homeownership process.
 They’re protecting against the same thing – but with one big difference (we’ll get into that later).
 So, let’s focus on the “title insurance” part.

-Unless you’re buying a piece of property that is brand new from the ground up, the home or property you’re (potentially) acquiring will have an extensive list of prior owners.
+Unless you’re buying something a piece of property that is brand new from the ground up, the home or property you’re (potentially) acquiring will have an extensive list of prior owners.
 For older houses, this type of list can go on for generations and many, many, years.
 You’re just the latest in a long line of changed hands when it comes to the property’s dotted line.

 Occasionally, up and down that line, errors can arise – ones that can throw a severe monkey wrench into the entire homeownership process.
 Sometimes, these errors are so bad that you could face severe financial or legal trouble as a result of them.
 As unlikely as it may seem, there are several problems that could rear their head – including: